Connect me to:

 Jiao zi, on the other hand, are rarely, if ever, made with a yeast dough.
 They are made with flour and water, some with a mite of salt added.
 Most use wheat flour, though they can be made with other flours such as mung bean, sweet potato, and others.
 Once filled, they can be steamed, fried, pan-fried, or any combination of these techniques.

 The recipes below are for the dough.
 Fillings vary throughout China.
 Keep in mind that jiao zi are always filled, bao zi sometimes are.
-Any mixture of sweetened cooked pork can be used in a bao zi; this rarely is found in a jiao zi.
+Any mixture of sweetened cooked pork can be used in a bao zi; rarely is found in a jiao zi.
 Meat, poultry, fish or any combination thereof, with or without vegetables, or vegetables alone can be used as a filling.

 |Dragon Fruit Pancakes|